ton-defi-org/ton-offline-multi-mnemonic/README.md

 ### How to use
 1. Download and copy this library to a secured computer (preferably without internet connection)
 2. Open ton-mnemonic-pk.html
-3. Enter 24 word mnemonic or use the 'Generate New Mnemonic' button.
+3. Enter 24 word mnemonic or use the 'Generate New Mnemonic' button
 4. Enter derivation path.
-Different derivation paths will generate different private keys.
+Different derivation paths will generate different private keys
 5. Enter number of private keys to generate and pk start index.
-Can be useful if you want to generate more pks.
+Can be useful if you want to generate more pks
-6. Covert the mnemonic to pks and download zip files.
+6. Covert the mnemonic to pks and download zip files
 7. The 2-checksum words can be stored and used later to validate the mnemonic you entered is correct

 #### Examples: